kanaria69/Mainecoco/README.md

-## I tried to write a chemistry joke, but could never get a reaction.
+## Did you hear that the police have a warrant out on a midget psychic ripping people off?
+It reads “Small medium at large.”